Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Results

 \subsection{Global Performance}

 Table~\ref{tab:schema-defined-results-compiled} displays KGEM performance, datasets and evaluation metrics of interest.
-It clearly shows that, with the sole exception of SimplE on DBpedia77k, the semantic-driven loss functions $\mathcal{L}^{S}_{PHL}$, $\mathcal{L}^{S}_{BCEL}$, and $\mathcal{L}^{S}_{PLL}$ all lead to significant improvement in terms of Sem@$10$.
+We performed t-tests (when prediction-related data follow a normal distribution according to Shapiro test) and Wilcoxon tests (when they do not) at the significance level $\alpha = .05$.
+Table~\ref{tab:schema-defined-results-compiled} clearly shows that, with the sole exception of SimplE on DBpedia77k, the signature-driven loss functions $\mathcal{L}^{S}_{PHL}$, $\mathcal{L}^{S}_{BCEL}$, and $\mathcal{L}^{S}_{PLL}$ all lead to significant improvement in terms of Sem@$10$.
 Importantly, in some cases the relative gain in Sem@$10$ compared to the corresponding vanilla loss function is huge (underlined in Table~\ref{tab:schema-defined-results-compiled}): $+137\%$, $+117\%$, and $+100\%$ for RGCN, SimplE, and ComplEx on the smaller Yago14k dataset, respectively, and $+69\%$ and $+64\%$ for ComplEx and SimplE on FB15k187, respectively.
-These gains in terms of Sem@$10$ are observed regardless of the loss function at hand, which demonstrates that our designed semantic-driven loss functions can all drive KGEM semantic awareness towards more satisfying results.
+These gains in terms of Sem@$10$ are observed regardless of the loss function at hand, which demonstrates that our designed signature-driven loss functions can all drive KGEM semantic correctness towards more satisfying results.
 It is worth noting that, in most cases, they also lead to better KGEM performance as measured by MRR and Hits@$10$.
-We observe that in $19$ out of $24$ ($\approx79\%$) one-to-one comparisons between the same KGEM trained with vanilla vs. semantic-driven loss functions, better MRR values are reported for the model trained under the semantic-driven loss function.
-The remaining comparisons ($\approx21\%$) highlight minimal losses in terms of MRR, often for the benefit of significantly better Sem@$10$ values.
-This observation raises the question whether better MRR and Hits@$K$ should be pursued at any cost, or whether a small drop w.r.t. to these metrics is acceptable if this leads to a significantly better KGEM semantic awareness.
-Plus, these promising results imply that even if the intended purpose is to only maximize MRR and Hits@$K$ values, taking the available semantic information into consideration is strongly advised: this does not only improve KGEM semantic awareness, but also provide performance gains in terms of MRR and Hits@$K$.
+We observe that in $19$ out of $24$ ($\approx79\%$) one-to-one comparisons between the same KGEM trained with vanilla vs. signature-driven loss functions, better MRR values are reported for the model trained under the signature-driven loss function.
+On the remaining comparisons ($\approx21\%$), only two highlight statistically significant losses in terms of MRR.
+However, they are minimal and often for the benefit of significantly better Sem@$10$ values.
+This observation raises the question whether better MRR and Hits@$K$ should be pursued at any cost, or whether a small drop w.r.t. to these metrics is acceptable if this leads to a significantly better KGEM semantic correctness (see Section~\ref{section:kgem-eval}).
+Plus, these promising results imply that even if the intended purpose is to only maximize MRR and Hits@$K$ values, taking the available signature information into consideration is strongly advised: this does not only improve KGEM semantic correctness, but also provide performance gains in terms of MRR and Hits@$K$.